cloud-gov/aws-elasticsearch-example/python/README.md

 ## Deploying

-The following deployment instructions assumes that you have cloned or downloaded this `aws-elasticsearch-example` and have navigated into the root of this directory (`$ cd example/`).
-From the `example` directory push the CF deployment to you cloud.gov space.
+The following deployment instructions assumes that you have cloned or downloaded this `aws-elasticsearch-example` and have navigated into the root of this directory (`$ cd python/`).
+From the `python` directory push the CF deployment to you cloud.gov space.

 ```bash
 $ cf push -f manifest.yml